stellio-hub/stellio-docs/docs/API_walkthrough.md

 http http://localhost:8080/ngsi-ld/v1/subscriptions/urn:ngsi-ld:Subscription:01 Link:$CONTEXT_LINK
 ```

-Running The previous partial update [query](#partial-attributes-updates) (after the creation of the subscription), will trigger sending notification to the configured endpoint.
+Running the previous partial update [query](#partial-attributes-updates) (after the creation of the subscription), will trigger sending notification to the configured endpoint.
 The body of the notification query sent to the endpoint URI is:

 ```json
 {